 Spam Musubi is a Hawaiian specialty, often served at lunch or for a snack.
 It’s incredibly simple in its basest form: SPAM, rice, seaweed.
 Similar to sushi rolls, but squared off; it reminds me of a sandwich.
-Aside from the outrageous amounts of sodium in the SPAM (and courteously overlooking the “pink slime” nature of the beast) Spam Musubi is maybe kind of healthy.
+Aside from the outrageous amounts of sodium in the SPAM, Spam Musubi is maybe kind of healthy?

 Or maybe I have absolutely no grip any longer on what is healthy.
 I think … anything that gets more seaweed into my body is healthy?
 For some reason I have this idea that seaweed is, like, the healthiest thing on the planet and that I should try to eat it all the time.
 But I don’t like it all that much.
 Fortunately, put it with some salty-sweet grilled SPAM and I’m all over it.